bassistTech/rayTrace/readme.md

 * Worth asking: Are these features necessary, or are the commercial packages just bloated?
 My experience is that when you run into an interesting obstacle or problem, it's useful to look through the lists of operands for one that does exactly what you need.
 This is comparable to programmers having access to huge libraries.

+* Using my package still requires proficiency in Python.
+In my opinion, nobody has come up with a "no code" or even "low code" free alternative to the big commercial packages.

 ## Overview of contents

 **Entire repo** can be installed as a Python package on your machine using: